SmithEcophysLab/ecophys_sp2019/Notes/Notes_03.07.19.md

 ## Objectives
 - Continue talking about plant responses to nutrients
-- Discuss XXXX
+- Discuss Yuan and Chen (2015)

 ## Agenda
 1. Mini-quiz on plant responses to nutrients + discussion
-2. Discussion of XXXX
+2. Discussion of Yuan and Chen (2015)

 ## Homework
 - Read Mooney (1972).
 The full citation and link can be found in the